WellnessUpdated April 2, 202612 min read

 The First Two Weeks: Survival Mode

 Go no contact.
 Block or mute your ex on all platforms.
 Every contact resets your brain's withdrawal clock.
 Allow yourself to grieve.
 Suppressing emotions delays recovery.
 Cry, journal, talk to friends.
 Maintain basic routines.
 Eat meals at regular times, maintain sleep schedules, take showers.
 These mundane acts of self-preservation matter enormously.
+Related reading: breaking up respectfully.

 Weeks 3-8: Active Processing